Topics Map > Student Academic Policies > Courses/Enrolling

 Courses dropped after Wednesday of the second week of classes during the fall or spring semester have a "DR" notation recorded on the transcript.
 Please note that a "DR" on a student's record DOES NOT have any implications when applying to graduate schools or seeking employment.

 Students who wish to drop all of their classes or their last class must officially withdraw from the semester/term.
-Information about withdrawing completely from a term or semester can be found at Withdrawal.
+Information about withdrawing completely from a term or semester can be found at Withdrawing from Semester/Term.
 UW-Madison does not use the term "withdraw" or "withdrawal" to refer to dropping one or more classes and still staying enrolled for the semester/term in question.

 Examples of circumstances that DO NOT qualify: